FREQUENTLY ASKED QUESTIONS

 Officially, your event registration is not confirmed until you have paid for the event.
-Due to the fact that we must manage and recruit staff at a ratio of 3: or 4:1 (student:instructor) for most programming, we only guarantee your spot on an event roster once you have paid for the event.
+Due to the fact that we must manage and recruit staff at a ratio of 2:1 (student:instructor) for most programming, we only guarantee your spot on an event roster once you have paid for the event.

 If an event is postponed or cancelled due to weather such as high winds, heat or cold advisories, or severe weather, we will work to reschedule your class the following weekend or reimburse your lesson/event costs if the class cannot be made up.

 As long as the weather is not such that clients and sailors are likely to experience hypothermia, we are likely to sail in the rain.
 Sailing is fun; and sailing in the rain can be fun; but it is not always safe and fun to sail in the rain.
 Our coaches, staff, and professional team strive to make sure all events are top-notch and of the highest quality.
 Sometimes, this means you will go sailing in the rain (advance sailing lessons, Basic Keelboat lessons); othertimes, this means you may stay shoreside (kids events, sailing with persons with disabilities, Taste of Sailing lessons).